Lundanmu/IXD-WEEK2-yw/final/README.md

 ## Implementation
 ### Enclosure / Mechanical Design:
 I used:
-* Laser cut acrylic for the gotcha box
+* Laser cut acrylic for the gacha box
 * 20 LB foam for the base and stand

 Since this is a project highly based on the mechanical part, there are few things I was not sure about at the beginning stage, such as if the servo is strong enough to rotate the gotcha box.
 To make these questions figured out, I need to make a quick prototype.
-For the gotcha box, I get the acrylic pieces using laser cut, and table saw to make the 30° angle on the edge.
+For the gacha box, I get the acrylic pieces using laser cut, and table saw to make the 30° angle on the edge.
 The thickness of acrylic is 1/4’’ so it is easy for me to stick them together.
-For the base and the stand, I use a soft 6LB foam (pink) and 20 LB foam together (orange).
+For the base and the stand, I use a soft 6 LB foam (pink) and 20 LB foam together (orange).

-laser cut file for the gotcha box
+Laser cut file for the gacha box

 ![Group 11](https://github.com/Lundanmu/adv-prototyping/assets/141177081/90adbc9c-43c4-47a2-84e9-c222dbfc2e56)